Archive for the 'sound' Category

 J:Thanks for your time, Heather… Give us a global vision of your musical trajectory.

 I am always looking for new stories to tell… I enjoy studying legends and stories from around the world.
-I think that every story, no matter how old it is, or how strange it seems, can tell us something about ourselves — it can help us Read the rest of this article »
+I think that every story, no matter how old it is, or how strange it seems, can tell us something about ourselves — it can help us Continue reading In the spotlight: Heather Dale

 Dumber&Dumber Vs…